FarmData2/FarmData2/docs/contributing/codebase.md

 #### Infrastructure

 The term _infrastructure_ in FarmData2 refers to all the tools and configuration that are used to perform tasks such as running, building, testing, and linting the FarmData2 codebase.
-For example, Docker, Vite, Cypress, eslint, Vale, git and GitHub are all part of the FarmData2 infrastructure.
+For example, Docker, Vite, Cypress, eslint, Vale, git and GitHub are some of FarmData2's infrastructure.

 More detailed information about working on the FarmData2 infrastructure is contained in the guide to [Working on Infrastructure](infrastructure.md).